-Profound initiated its launch of the TULSA-PRO[®] system in the United States in Q4 2019 and the first patient was treated in the United States in a non-clinical trial setting in January 2020.
-Since then, Profound's business model has evolved to a pay per patient treated model that bundles durable hardware usage, disposables and Profound's Genius services, which includes necessary clinical support for a productive start-up of the practice.
+Profound initiated its launch of the TULSA-PRO® system in the United States in Q4 2019 and the first patient was treated in the United States in a non-clinical trial setting in January 2020.
+Since then, Profound's business model has evolved to a recurring revenue model that includes durable hardware usage, one-time-use devices and Profound's Genius services, which includes necessary support for a productive start-up of the practice.

-Profound has generated revenues from capital sales, one time use disposables and related services, in the EU (principally in Germany) and Asia.
-For the nine months ended September 30, 2021, approximately 42%, 25% and 33% of revenues were generated in the EU, United States and Asia, respectively, compared to approximately 41%,14% and 45% of revenues which were generated in the EU, United States and Asia, respectively for the nine months ended September 30, 2020.
-Revenue on a quarter over quarter basis is expected to fluctuate given the Company maintaining a limited European commercial effort and remains primarily focused on the U.S. market.
+Profound has generated revenues from capital sales, one-time-use devices and related services, in the EU (principally in Germany) and Asia.
+For the year ended December 31, 2022, approximately 51%, 27% and 22% of revenues were generated in the United States, EU and Asia, respectively, compared to approximately 30%, 39% and 31% of revenues which were generated in the United States, EU and Asia, respectively for the year ended December 31, 2021.
+Revenue on a quarter over quarter basis is expected to fluctuate given the Company maintaining a limited European commercial effort and remains primarily focused on the US market.